marcoshuck/typescript-express-firestore/README.md

 ## Getting started
 This application was created using NodeJS, you can look at the package.json file for more information about what packages have been used.

 You need to create a keys folder in the application root directory, and inside of it, you should move the .json file provided by Google Firestore.
-Read more information about this: https://firebase.google.com/docs/admin/setup?authuser=0
+Read more information about this: [Google Firestore SDK documentation](https://firebase.google.com/docs/admin/setup?authuser=0).

+This file is required in [db.ts](https://github.com/marcoshuck/typescript-express-firestore/blob/master/src/db.ts#L3)

 There are several commands that you can use: